Civ13/civ13-wiki/wiki/Old_Rules.md

-    Instead of "ok", say something that will warn them combat may ensue, such as "you have committed crimes against Dai Nam and her people, what say you in your defense?" and then they'll likely say "I'd sooner die\!" and the fight begins or you/they make the first move.
+    Instead of "ok", say something that will warn them combat may ensue, such as "you have committed crimes against Dai Nam and her people, what say you in your defense?" and then they'll likely say "I'd sooner die!" and the fight begins or you/they make the first move.
     The only times escalation is void is in 1.
 An Admin announced war. or 2.
 When someone is told to stop, but runs away not allowing the escalation to take place, thus making it void.